reallyasi9/TruncatedStreams.jl/README.md

 ### `FixedLengthIO`

-`FixedLengthIO` wraps an `IO` object and will read from it until a certain number of bytes is read, after which `FixedLengthIO` will act as if it has reach end of file:
+`FixedLengthIO` wraps an `IO` object and will read from it until a certain number of bytes is read, after which `FixedLengthIO` will act as if it has reached the end of the file:

 ```julia
 julia> using TruncatedStreams